micro-os-plus/devices-qemu-aarch32-xpack/README.md

 ### Status

-The QEMU AArch32 support is work in progress.
+The QEMU AArch32 support is functional but minimalistic.

 ### Limitations